Search Filters

 Device Description

-The Vital™ Spinal Fixation System is a thoracolumbar and sacroiliac fixation system designed to aid in the surgical correction of several types of spinal conditions.
-The system consists of a variety of spinal rods, pedicle screws, hooks and connectors intended only to provide temporary stabilization during the development of a solid fusion of the spine with bone graft.
-The system can be rigidly locked into a variety of configurations, with each construct being customized to the patient's anatomy.
+The Vitality® Spinal Fixation System is a thoracolumbar and sacroiliac fixation system designed to aid in the surgical correction of several types of spinal conditions.
+The system consists of a variety of spinal rods, pedicle screws, hooks, and connectors intended only to provide temporary stabilization during the development of a solid fusion of the spine with bone graft.
+The system can be rigidly locked into a variety of configurations, with each construct being customized to the patient's anatomy during surgery.
 All implants are single use only and should not be reused under any circumstances.
 The implant system is intended to be removed after solid fusion has occurred.

-The system also includes instrumentation for insertion, securing and removal of the implants are made from medical grade titanium alloy; select rods are also available in medical grade cobalt chromium alloy.
+The system also includes instrumentation for insertion and securing of the implants.
+All implants are made from medical grade titanium alloy; select rods are also available in medical grade cobalt chromium alloy.
 Implants made from medical grade titanium, medical grade titanium alloy, and medical grade cobalt chromium may be used together.
-Never use titanium alloy, and/or cobalt chromium with stainless steel in the same implant construct.
-The Vital™ Spinal Fixation System is compatible with components from other cleared spinal fixation systems.
+Never use titanium, titanium alloy, and/or cobalt chromium with stainless steel in the same implant construct.

 AI/ML Overview